The Dead Internet Theory: What Traffic Data Actually Shows About Bot Activity

 YouTube / 18% / +180% YoY

-If it ends with "In conclusion, the Dead Internet Theory is a complex topic that requires a multifaceted approach," it was written by AI.
+the social fabric of online communities degrades.
 Survival Guide: How to Spot Bots and AI Content Detection Techniques Trust Physical Media: They can't edit a book on your shelf (yet).

 Embrace the Glitch: Look for the errors.
 The imperfections are the only proof of life we have left.